Self-guided Sightseeing Tour #7 in Helsinki, Finland

 The Aleksis Kivi Memorial is a statue dedicated to the Finnish author Aleksis Kivi (1834–1872), designed and sculpted by Wäinö Aaltonen.

-Lyhdynkantajat is a group of sculptures at the front door of the Helsinki Central Station in Helsinki, Finland.
+Lyhdynkantajat is a group of sculptures at the main entrance to the Helsinki Central Station in Helsinki, Finland.
 The sculptures were designed by Emil Wikström and completed in 1914.
-Lyhdynkantajat is part of the facade of the Art Nouveau station designed by Eliel Saarinen.
+Lyhdynkantajat is part of the façade of the Art Nouveau station designed by Eliel Saarinen.

 Metro Lines is a painting by Jouko Christiansson at the Railway Square metro station in Helsinki.
 The work is placed at the top of the station's escalator.
 It was unveiled on October 30, 1985.
 The work won the general competition held to find a work of art for the station.

-The Museum of Contemporary Art building Kiasma was designed by American architect Steven Holl, who won the architectural competition for the museum's design in 1993.
+The Kiasman of the Museum of Contemporary Art was designed by US architect Steven Holl, who won the museum's architectural competition in 1993.

 A bronze equestrian statue of Field Marshal Gustaf Mannerheim stands in the centre of Helsinki, Finland.
 It was made by Aimo Tukiainen and erected in 1960.